pnair7/pnair7.github.io/index.md

 ---

-**I'm currently advised by [Professor David Danks](https://www.daviddanks.org/) of the Halıcıoğlu Data Science Institute and Department of Philosophy at UCSD.** My thesis research deals with using active learning in fairness-sensitive decisions that suffer from unobserved counterfactuals, establishing how decisionmakers can benefit epistemically in the long run by observing points that were historically unlikely to be observed.
+**I'm currently advised by [Professor David Danks](https://www.daviddanks.org/) of the Halıcıoğlu Data Science Institute (HDSI) and Department of Philosophy at UCSD.** My thesis research deals with using active learning in fairness-sensitive decisions that suffer from unobserved counterfactuals, establishing how decisionmakers can benefit epistemically in the long run by observing points that were historically unlikely to be observed.
+I'm also currently a teaching assistant in HDSI, supervising the senior capstone course.

 Prior to my graduate study, I was a data science major at UC San Diego 🔱, graduating with minors in history and liguistics, and a concentration in political science.
 They wouldn't let me triple minor.